Askannz/optimus-manager/README.md

 FAQ / Troubleshooting
 ----------

-General troubleshooting advice : you can view the logs of the optimus-manager daemon by running `journalctl -u optimus-manager.service`, but the most important log is the one from your display manager : `journalctl -u display-manager.service -b0`.
+General troubleshooting advice : you can view the logs of the optimus-manager daemon by running `journalctl -u optimus-manager.service`, but the most important log is the one from your display manager : `journalctl -u display-manager.service`.
 Please include both if you have to open a GitHub issue.
+Add `-b0` if you want to see the logs for the current boot, `-b-1` for the previous boot, and add `--no-pager` if you need to copy-paste the whole log.

 The Arch wiki can be a great resource for troubleshooting.
 Check the following pages : [NVIDIA](https://wiki.archlinux.org/index.php/NVIDIA), [NVDIA Optimus](https://wiki.archlinux.org/index.php/NVIDIA_Optimus), [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee) (even if optimus-manager does not use Bumblebee, some advices related to power switching can still be applicable)